noah-nuebling/mac-mouse-fix/.github/ISSUE_TEMPLATE/bug_report.md

 **Steps to reproduce**
 <!--
 Give step by step instructions on how to reproduce the bug here.
-(Please fill this out if you can reproduce the bug, as it can be extremely helpful for fixing it.)
+(Please fill this out if you can reproduce the bug, as it can be very helpful for fixing it.)
 -->

 **Context**